arctop/android-sdk/README.md

 # Using the SDK with a non Android Client

-Neuos™ provides a LAN webserver that allows non Android clients access to the SDK data.
-For more info see [Stream Server Docs](Neuos-Stream.md).
+Arctop app provides a LAN webserver that allows non Android clients access to the SDK data.
+For more info see [Stream Server Docs](Arctop-Stream.md).

 It is highly recomended to first read through this documentation to have a better understanding of the SDK before trying to work with the stream server.